semuconsulting/pygnssutils/README.md

 The utilities provided by pygnssutils comprise:

-1. `GNSSStreamer` class and its associated [`gnssdump`](#gnssdump) CLI utility, which enhances the [`pyubx2.UBXReader`](https://github.com/semuconsulting/pyubx2#reading) class with a range of configurable input and output media types (e.g. serial, file, socket and queue) and protocol/message filtering options.
+1. `GNSSStreamer` class and its associated [`gnssdump`](#gnssdump) CLI utility.
+This is essentially a configurable input/output wrapper around the [`pyubx2.UBXReader`](https://github.com/semuconsulting/pyubx2#reading) class with flexible message formatting and filtering options for NMEA, UBX and RTCM3 protocols.
 1. `GNSSSocketServer` class and its associated [`gnssserver`](#gnssserver) CLI utility.
 This implements a TCP Socket Server for GNSS data streams which is also capable of being run as a simple NTRIP Server.
 1. `GNSSNTRIPClient` class and its associated [`gnssntripclient`](#gnssntripclient) CLI utility.
 This implements a simple NTRIP Client which receives RTCM3 correction data from an NTRIP Server and (optionally) sends this to a designated output stream.
+1. `UBXSetRate` class and its associated [`ubxsetrate`](#ubxsetrate) CLI utility.
+A simple utility which sets NMEA or UBX message rates on u-blox GNSS receivers.

 The pygnssutils homepage is located at [https://github.com/semuconsulting/pygnssutils](https://github.com/semuconsulting/pygnssutils).